A Mother’s Day email campaign guide: how to honor all moms with empathy + 19 brand examples

-As you begin to create your Mother’s Day email marketing campaign, it’s important to keep in mind that everyone’s experience with mothers and motherhood may look a little different.
+As you begin to create your Mother’s Day email marketing campaign, it’s important to keep in mind that everyone’s experience with their mothers and motherhood may look a little different.

-This doesn’t mean you have to skip Mother’s Day promotions all together, but it does mean that you might want to consider how you communicate these promotions with your customers.
+This doesn’t mean you have to skip Mother’s Day promotions all together, but it does mean that you might want to carefully consider how you communicate these promotions with your customers.

 Read on to discover:

+Why?
 Many of your customers and email subscribers likely struggle with Mother’s Day.

 For some, it could be a reminder of a strained relationship.
-For others, it could lead to a feeling of exclusion if their mother-like figure is someone who exists outside of the traditional definition of a mom, or if they’re struggling to become a mother themselves.
+For others, it could lead to a feeling of exclusion if their mother figure is someone who exists outside of the traditional definition of a mom, or if they’re struggling to become a mother themselves.